NotTotal/Total-Visual-Overhaul/README.md

 #### Preparations

-Let's get to the actual installation.
-Grab the latest release of Elder Souls from [the release tab](https://github.com/jdsmith2816/eldersouls/releases).

-Download the release to a _working folder_.
-This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
-It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.
+Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in X:\Wabbajack

 #### Downloading and Installing